-There are no educational requirements; you must be 18 years are older and be a US citizen or legal alien who possesses a work authorization from the US Immigration and Naturalization Services.
-1) Complete CAA’s approved certified pre-licensing course and exam, 2) Submit the appropriate application and fees along with fingerprints to the Texas Department of Insurance to become an adjuster.
-Additional fees may be associated with notary and fingerprinting services.
+There are no educational requirements; you must be 18 years or older and be a US citizen or legal alien with work authorization from the US Immigration and Naturalization Services.
+1) Complete CAA’s approved certified pre-licensing course and pass the state exam, and 2) Submit the appropriate application fees along with fingerprints to the Texas Department of Insurance to become an adjuster.
+Additional fees may be associated with fingerprinting services.

 This does not automatically disqualify you.
-However, the real answer is it is taken on a case-by-case basis.
-Just because you have a criminal history doesn’t automatically preclude you from being an adjuster.
-Make sure you provide all the specific details to the Texas Department of Insurance.
+However, the honest answer is it is taken on a case-by-case basis.
+Just because you have a criminal history doesn’t automatically disqualify you from being an adjuster.
+Make sure you provide the specific details of your offense to the Texas Department of Insurance.
 Please follow the exact instructions on the TDI application.
-For more information; contact TDI @ 512-322-3503
+For more information, contact TDI @ 512-676-6500.

 CAA is passionate about providing the best training courses and online classroom experience in the industry.
 We are committed to helping you succeed at every step of your adjusting career.
 At Claims Adjuster Academy, we believe in serving our customers with transparency and honesty.

 An insurance adjuster license is only the starting point in a new career.
 Software training like Xactimate is essential.
 Also, register with some (IA) Independent Agency firms like Alacrity, BestIRS, Crawford, Eberl, Pilot, and Renfroe they can prepare you for the Statefarm Auto and Property certification.
 Secondly, you should obtain some additional licenses.
 The Gulf State licenses are good to have during hurricane season; Florida, Georgia, Indiana, Louisiana, Mississippi, North Carolina, Oklahoma and Texas would be a great starting point.